mayurdhagiya/Awesome-MacBook-Setup/README.md

 * [How to Completely Uninstall App from MacBook Pro / MacBook Air / MacBook](https://mac-how-to.gadgethacks.com/how-to/youre-uninstalling-mac-apps-wrong-heres-remove-them-completely-0162513/)

 * [How to create a bootable installer for macOS in MacBook Pro / MacBook Air / MacBook Easiest Way](https://macdaddy.io/install-disk-creator/)
+* How to Open Any App [Replace appname to Keynote] xattr -cr /Applications/Appname

 ## Contribute